 - The College seeks to recruit students who have certain English language skills and sound academic background.
 International students attending Sacred Heart College are required to have already reached the required minimum English level (see below) for their year level before starting a course at the College: Year 9: Elementary; Year 10: Pre-Intermediate; Year 11-12: Intermediate; Year 13: Upper Intermediate;

 - The College may require a student to sit the College’s pre-entry English Test upon receipt of his application or undertake a New Zealand High School Preparation Course for a period if it is ascertained the student cannot cope at the College at an appropriate English level.
 The College can provide information regarding recommended high school preparation courses;

 - The College may also require an interview with a student to decide on whether entry criteria are met.
 The Interview includes, but does not limit, to meeting in person, through phone, or Skype/WeChat etc;

 - The College may require testimonials to be provided to demonstrate that the student has a genuine desire to learn, and a good record of attendance at his previous school;

 - The College reserves the right to place the student in appropriate courses based on the student’s competency in English.

 New Zealand Guardian

 International Students who are boarding at Sacred Heart College Hostel, regardless of their age at the time of enrolment, must have a contact person in Auckland as a guardian (not legal term).
 This is the person who is resident in Auckland and provides support for the student while at the Hostel.
 A Guardianship Agreement must be signed by the guardian.
-Appointment of guardian is subject to the approval of the College, and normally a guardian can be a family relative or friend, or agent who can speak both English and the native language of the student.
-Professional guardianship is available at student’s own cost.
+Appointment of a guardian is subject to the approval of the College, and normally a guardian can be a family relative or friend, or agent who can speak both English and the native language of the student.
+Professional guardianship is available at the student’s own cost.